cosinekitty/astronomy/source/c/README.md

 Finds when the given body ascends or descends through a given altitude angle, as seen by an observer at the specified location on the Earth.
 By using the appropriate combination of `direction` and `altitude` parameters, this function can be used to find when civil, nautical, or astronomical twilight begins (dawn) or ends (dusk).

 Civil dawn begins before sunrise when the Sun ascends through 6 degrees below the horizon.
-To find civil dawn, pass +1 for `direction` and -6 for `altitude`.
+To find civil dawn, pass `DIRECTION_RISE` for `direction` and -6 for `altitude`.

 Civil dusk ends after sunset when the Sun descends through 6 degrees below the horizon.
-To find civil dusk, pass -1 for `direction` and -6 for `altitude`.
+To find civil dusk, pass `DIRECTION_SET` for `direction` and -6 for `altitude`.

 Nautical twilight is similar to civil twilight, only the `altitude` value should be -12 degrees.